FMorschel/essential_lints/essential_lints/specification/sorting_members.md

 ## Implementation Notes

+### Features

+1. **Automatic Fix Available** - The rule provides an automatic fix (`EssentialLintWarningFixes.sortMembers`) that:
+   - Reorders members according to the specified sort declarations
+   - Preserves member annotations and comments
+   - Handles multiple field declarations (e.g., `int a = 0, b = 1;`)
+   - Applies spacing rules according to configuration parameters
+   - Alphabetizes members when configured

+2. **Multiple Field Declaration Handling** - When a single declaration contains multiple variables (e.g., `int field1 = 0, field2 = 0;`):
+   - Each variable is treated as a separate member for sorting purposes
+   - Variables within the same declaration can be reordered alphabetically
+   - The entire declaration is moved as a unit when all variables belong to the same sort group

+3. **Annotation and Comment Preservation** - When members are reordered:
+   - Member annotations (e.g., `@override`, `@Deprecated`) are preserved
+   - Comments (both `//` and `///` style) are preserved
+   - Doc comments and inline comments stay with their members

 ### Current Limitations

-1. **Single Error per Class** - The rule stops after reporting the first ordering violation (`_reported` flag)
+1. **Single Error per Class** - The rule reports only the first ordering violation per class/mixin/extension/etc
-2. **No Automatic Fixing** - The rule identifies violations but does not provide automatic code fixes
-3. **Declaration Order Matters** - The sequence in the Set is significant
+2. **Declaration Order Matters** - The sequence in the Set is significant and determines the expected order

 ### Validator Types